 President Yoon’s government plans to reform the pension system.
 A reform should take steps to sharply reduce elderly poverty while creating a financially sustainable public pension to provide income to older persons.
 It is essential to boost private pension savings – namely the corporate pension and personal pension plans – as additional pillars of income for the elderly.

-Randall S. Jones is a Non-Resident Fellow at the Korea Economic Institute of America.
+Randall S. Jones is a Non-Resident Distinguished Fellow at the Korea Economic Institute of America.
 The views expressed here are the author’s alone.

 Photo from Shutterstock.